Divorce in Colombia: Legal Process and Requirements

 How does a simple divorce with no children and no assets to divide work?

-A simple divorce with no children involved and no assets to divide is generally the most straightforward type of divorce.
-In Colombia, when both parties are in agreement, this can be expedited quite efficiently.
-Here's a step-by-step breakdown:
+A simple divorce in Colombia—with no children involved and no assets to divide—is typically the most straightforward type of divorce.
+When both spouses mutually agree to separate, the process can be completed efficiently.
+Below is a step-by-step guide:

-Both spouses need to be in mutual agreement about the divorce.
-This means that both parties concur on ending the marriage without any disputes over assets or other matters.
+• Mutual Agreement: Both spouses must agree on ending the marriage without disputes over assets or other matters.

-Once the notary approves and processes the divorce, the marriage is officially dissolved.
-The notary will provide a new marital status certificate stating that both parties are now divorced.
+• Finalizing the Divorce: Once the notary approves and processes the divorce, the marriage is officially dissolved.
+A certificate of marital status will be issued to confirm the divorce.

 test-separator